Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 ACL_OP_SELECT_IMPL_MODE,      // Sets the operator implementation mode (high-precision or high-performance).
 ACL_OPTYPELIST_FOR_IMPLMODE,  // Lists operator types.
 Operators on the list are implemented in the mode specified by ACL_OP_SELECT_IMPL_MODE.
 ACL_OP_DEBUG_LEVEL,           // Enables TBE operator debug during operator compilation.
 ACL_DEBUG_DIR,                // Sets the debug directory, for saving the files generated during model conversion and network migration, including the .o, .json, and .cce files of operators.
-The diretory must exist.
+The directory must exist.
 ACL_OP_COMPILER_CACHE_MODE,   // Sets the disk cache mode for operator compilation.
 ACL_OP_COMPILER_CACHE_DIR,    // Sets the path of the disk cache for operator compilation.
 The path must exist.